-The (R)evolution of Steve Jobs has won the Grammy Award for Best Opera Recording
+Mason Bates – The (R)evolution of Steve Jobs with The Santa Fe Opera and Michael Christie has won the Grammy Award for Best Opera Recording.

 Like Steve Jobs, composer Mason Bates is an innovator whose creativity breaks through boundaries, combining traditional orchestration with electronics in ways that have made him one of the most sought-after and widely programmed composers in the United States.
 In The (R)evolution of Steve Jobs, Bates and Campbell give us an alternative and intimate perspective of a public life, examining the people and experiences that shaped Steve Jobs: his father, his Buddhist practice, his rise and fall as an executive, and finally his marriage to the woman who showed him the power of human connection.